wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 Currently, the JavaScript client is only available in the GitHub repository; however, the goal is to eventually ship it as a Gutenberg package.
 As a result, there’s a good chance it will be included in WordPress core by version 7.0 (or possibly earlier via the Gutenberg plugin).

-If you require the Abilities API as a composer package, you can start using it in your plugins or themes, without causing any conflicts with the Core Abilities API.
+If you require the Abilities API as a composer package, you can start using it in your plugins or themes without causing any conflicts with the Core Abilities API.

 The JavaScript client also ships with functions to list, fetch and execute custom Abilities, as well as a function to create custom Abilities in JavaScript.
-In the case of List all URLs, I only need the function to execute my Ability.
+In the case of List all URLs, you only need the function to execute its Ability.

 ```javascript
 import { executeAbility } from '@wordpress/abilities';
 ```

-And then I can execute the Ability, passing it a JSON object for the required input, and use the data it returns in my block.
+And then you can execute the Ability, passing it a JSON object for the required input, and use the data it returns in my block.

 ```javascript
 useEffect(() => {